We’ve seen the queues snaking all around the block – yes, Singapore Pools outlets often boast crowds far beyond the most popular of F&B stalls.

-But when it comes to buying TOTO and 4Ds, while the older generations are the lao jiaos, most of us millennials are clueless about the ins and outs of the system beyond Quick Pick.
-So here’s all you need to know about TOTO and 4D to actually understand what you’re doing the next time you place a bet:
+But when it comes to buying TOTO and 4D, while the older generations are the lao jiaos, most of us are clueless about the ins and outs of the system beyond Quick Pick.
+So here’s how to buy TOTO and 4D in Singapore, to help you actually understand what you’re doing the next time you place a bet:

 P.S.
-Before you dive straight in, here is a gentle reminder to bet within your means and gamble responsibly!
+Before you dive straight in, here’s a gentle reminder to bet within your means and gamble responsibly!

 Table of Contents

-Here’s a quick run-through of the different terms:
+Here’s a quick run-through of the different terms to know how to properly play TOTO in Singapore:

-The most common and straightforward is the Ordinary Entry.
+The most common and straightforward TOTO bet type is the Ordinary Entry.
 Think of it as the basic setting in a game – it’s great for beginners, but there are no extra features you can use to increase your chances of winning.

 Steps to placing an Ordinary Entry bet (each bet costs $1):